Rakeshmonkee/DMA/How to Flash/readme.md

 Hitting download should then begin the flashing phase

 Once it says something like; Close the ch347 .....
-This means the firmware has been flashed
+This means the firmware has been flashed.
+Restart Main PC to see the changes